linode/docs/docs/guides/development/python/how-to-use-if-statements-and-conditionals-in-python/index.md

 ####  Python if Example

-This example demonstrates how to use the Python `if` command.
+The examples in this section demonstrate how to use the Python `if` command.
 The value of `temperature` is initially set to `75`.
 Inside the `if` statement, Python analyzes the Boolean expression, `temperature > 65` and decides it is `True`.
 Because the expression is `True`, Python executes the code block, which consists of two `print` statements.
 If the code block required more instructions, they would also be indented.

 {{< file "if_temp1.py" python >}}
 temperature = 75